English

 - The English A course is a specially-designed and modified curriculum for SERP students.

-- English A students are exposed to the same units as the CP class; however, students are required to do less independent reading.
-Most reading assignments are completed in class; students have few homework assignments.
+- English A students are exposed to most of the same units as the CP class; however, students are required to do less independent reading.

-- Writing instruction is essentially the same as the CP class; however, written assignments may be modified for length.
+- Writing instruction in English A is essentially the same as the CP class; however, written assignments may be modified for length.
 Students will have more class time to work on written assignments.
 Students will engage more often in writing conferences.

-- The Moral Challenges of Modern Science research paper has fewer source and length requirements.
-The teacher will focus more on assisting students with executive functioning skills during this unit.
+- The Moral Challenges of Modern Science Research Paper has fewer source and length requirements in English A. The teacher will focus more on assisting students with executive functioning skills during this unit.

 ENGLISH 4 - GRADE 12

 English 4 is a college preparatory British Literature course which espouses the fundamentals of reading, writing, speaking, and listening.
-The course is literature-based with a sacramental worldview; it includes the epic poems Beowulf and The Canterbury Tales, the drama Macbeth, and such novels as Frankenstein and Brave New World.
+Stemming from the sacramental worldview, this British Literature course includes literature from the Anglo=Saxon, Elizabethan, Romantic, and Post-Modernist movements.
 Writing instruction centers primarily on literary analysis in the form of multi-paragraph, quote-embedded responses.
 Students also write a comprehensive, multi-source research paper in the second semester which examines the Moral Challenges of Modern Science.
 Additionally, the course includes regular lessons in vocabulary and usage.

-- Homework Expectation: 1-2 hours per week, can include weekends & breaks
+- Homework Expectation: 30 minutes per day, can include weekends and breaks

 - Year